-This blog is part of a series exploring the surprising places that we discover history.
+This blog post is part of a series exploring the surprising places that we discover history.
 We often think of museums, historical societies, and libraries as the sole repositories of our past.
-Yet, they are everywhere!
-Stories are often buried away in the least likely of places and we at HistoryIT love unearthing and saving them.
-This week, we look at Tiffany windows.
+Yet hidden histories are everywhere!
+Stories are often buried away in the least likely of places, and we at HistoryIT love unearthing and saving them.

 Our newly appointed first African American and Asian American Vice President of the United States, Kamala Harris, is also the first graduate of an HBCU (historically Black colleges and universities) and the first member of a Black Greek-letter organization (BGLO) to serve as Vice President.
 She talks often about the impact her membership in Alpha Kappa Alpha (AKA) sorority had on her life; it even affected her recent Vogue cover shoot.

 HistoryIT’s ten-year anniversary this month has given me cause to look back and reflect on how we got here.
 It’s not a typical entrepreneur story, for sure, but HistoryIT has become more than a typical company.